 My friend and highly respected analyst, Gregory Weldon, highlighted an important point about rising rates in the U.S. The coupon on the nation's $13.22 trillion debt averages 1.88 percent with an average maturity of 5.4 years.

 As interest rates rise, debt will be rolled over at a higher rate, making the burden even greater than it already is.
 This suggests a likely tipping point for Treasuries.
-Will the
+Will the Federal Reserve suppress yields at that "line in the sand?"

 In this environment, gold should remain attractive.
 However, as the West flees the precious metal, another set of gold buyers has come forward with the aim to preserve wealth.